Louisiana Civil Statute of Limitations Laws

 - Time Limits to Bring a Case: The Statute of Limitations

 - Time Limit Considerations in Medical Malpractice Cases

 - Louisiana Criminal Statute of Limitations

-Get Help from a Louisiana Attorney
+Get a Free Case Review From a Louisiana Attorney

 Trying to understand Louisiana's different civil lawsuit filing deadlines can be overwhelming.
 Louisiana's civil statute of limitations varies depending on the circumstances of the case and the type of claim involved.
 If you are dealing with a personal injury or business-related injury, it's in your best interests to contact a local injury attorney for a claim evaluation at no cost to you.